kellyjadams/kellyjadams/README.md

 ### ⭐ Favorite Projects

-- [Weightlifting Project](https://public.tableau.com/app/profile/kellyjadams/viz/WeightliftingProject/Final) - This is an ongoing project where I analyze my own personal weightlifting data, focused on measuring key metrics like: weight; reps; sets; volume; and estimated 1 rep max.
-View my [weightlifting-data repository](https://github.com/kellyjadams/weightlifting-data).
+- [Deep Work Dashboard](https://lookerstudio.google.com/u/0/reporting/26f038b5-f1e2-42fe-ba7d-767a85977789) - Created an interactive dashboard to show time spent on deep work in 2023 and compared it to 2022.
 - [SQL Course Queries](https://github.com/kellyjadams/SQL_Project_Data_Job_Analysis) - Wrote all of the SQL queries in Luke Barousse's free SQL course.
-- (**Still in progress**) [Python Tutorial Code](https://github.com/lukebarousse/Python_Tutorial_Data_Analysis) - Created a majority of the code for Luke Barousse's free Python for Data Analytics course.
+- (**Still in progress**) [Python Tutorial Code](https://github.com/lukebarousse/Python_Data_Analytics_Course) - Created a majority of the code for Luke Barousse's free Python for Data Analytics course.

 ## 📫 Connect with Me